 Why choose Morris James to represent you?

 If you or a loved one has suffered an injury due to a mistake by a healthcare professional, we may be able to help.
-Our attorneys at Morris James are available to talk to you about your rights and the options that you have at this difficult time.
-Contact us online or call into one of our local Morris James offices in Delaware to find out more.
+Our attorneys at Morris James are available to talk to you about your rights and options during this difficult time.
+Contact us online or call 302.655.2599 to find out more.